Unidata/netcdf4-python/README.md

 ## News
 For the latest updates, see the [Changelog](https://github.com/Unidata/netcdf4-python/blob/master/Changelog).

+9/25/2017: Version [1.3.0](https://pypi.python.org/pypi/netCDF4/1.3.0) released.
+Bug fixes
+for netcdftime, optimizations for reading strided slices. `encoding` kwarg added to `Dataset.__init__` and `Dataset.filepath` to deal with oddball encodings in filename paths (`sys.getfilesystemencoding()` is used by default to determine encoding).
+Make sure numpy datatypes used to define CompoundTypes have `isalignedstruct` flag set to avoid segfaults - which requires [numpy](http://numpy.org) version 1.9.0 or greater.
+In cases where `missing_value/valid_min/valid_max/_FillValue` cannot be safely cast to the variable's dtype, they are no longer be used to automatically mask the data and a warning message is issued.

 6/10/2017: Version [1.2.9](https://pypi.python.org/pypi/netCDF4/1.2.9) released.
 Fixes for auto-scaling and masking when `_Unsigned` and/or `valid_min`, `valid_max` attributes present.  setup.py updated
 so that `pip install` works if cython not installed.
 Now requires [setuptools](https://pypi.python.org/pypi/setuptools)